 - They have a casino next door, that also has a restaurant.

-- On property they have two bars and one casual restaurant with pizza, salads, and a pretty Americanized menu.
+- On the property, they have two bars and one casual restaurant with pizza, salads, and a pretty Americanized menu.

-- The property is also a time-share and they will call you to ask if you want to take a tour.
+- The property is also a time-share and they will call you to ask if you want to take a tour, but you do not have to do the tour if you aren’t interested.

 - It’s located behind another hotel, so you’ll need to walk through a parking lot and then through another hotel to reach the beach.